 - Perplexity is a measure of surprise, which measures how well the topics in a model match a set of held-out documents; If the held-out documents have a high probability of occurring, then the perplexity score will have a lower value.
 The statistic makes more sense when comparing it across different models with a varying number of topics.
 The model with the lowest perplexity is generally considered the “best”.

-We choose the optimal number of topics, by plotting the number of topics against the coherence scores they yield and choose the one that maximizes the coherence score.
+We choose the optimal number of topics, by plotting the number of topics against the coherence scores they yield and choosing the one that maximizes the coherence score.
 On the other hand, if the number of seen repetitions of words is high in the final results, we should choose lower values for the number of topics regardless of the lower coherence score.

 One of the major causes that can help to provide better final evaluations for Gensim is the mallet library.
 Mallet library is an efficient implementation of LDA.
 It runs faster and gives better topics separation.

 Visualizing the topics using pyLDAvis gives a global view of the topics and how they differ in terms of inter-topic distance.
 While at the same time allowing for a more in-depth inspection of the most relevant words that occur in individual topics.
 The size of the bubble is proportional to the prevalence of the topic.
 Better models have relatively large, well-separated bubbles spread out amongst the quadrants.
 When hovering over the topic bubble, its most dominant words appear on the right in a histogram.